JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 * Notice the type of the return value of `nice_div`, it is `int option`, not `int`
 * This type error is saying the `+` lhs needs to be type `int` but is a `Some` value which is not an `int`.

-Here is a non-solution to that:
+Here is a failed attempt at solving this problem:
  ```ocaml
 # let not_nice_div m n = if n = 0 then None else m / n;;
 Line 1, characters 47-52:
 Error: This expression has type int but an expression was expected of type
          'a option
 ```
-- The `then` and `else` branches must return the same type, here they do not.
+- The `then` and `else` branches must return the same type, here they do not: `int` and `int option` are disjoint types.
-- The `int` and `int option` types have no overlap of members!
-Generally true across OCaml.
-- `null` or similar value can sneak in to a type in other languages, but no such sneaking can happen in OCaml.
-- It can make a little more code sometimes but it is more exact/rigorous/debuggable
-- It also puts more information in the type itself -- a function returning `int option` means the caller needs to case on it.

 #### Using pattern matching to use `nice_div`